tesseract-one/Substrate.swift/README.md

 ```

 ### Custom RPC calls
-Current SDK wraps only basic system calls needed for its APIs.
+Current SDK wraps only RPC calls needed for its API.
 For more calls common call API can be used.
 ```swift
 // Simple call
 let blockHash: Data = try await substrate.rpc.call(method: "chain_getBlockHash", params: Params(0))